ADVICE for Students Beyond First Year

 - to obtain a current average of 50% in the courses for which he or she is registered on the last day for dropping courses without academic prejudice, or

 - to have obtained a cumulative average of at least 55%.

 Any student who, for the first time, fails to meet the requirements outlined above will be given an academic warning.

-The continuance regulations can be viewed in the University Calendar.
+The Continuance and Readmission regulations can be viewed in the University Calendar.
 It is important to note that individual programs may have additional regulations for admission and promotion.

 Academic Advising Centre